quic/aimet-model-zoo/zoo_torch/Docs/InverseForm.md

   `export PYTHONPATH=<path to inverseform repo>:$PYTHONPATH`

 ## Model checkpoints and configuration
-- The InverseForm model checkpoints can be downloaded from [releases](/../../releases/tag/inverseform).
+- The InverseForm model checkpoints can be downloaded from the [Releases](/../../releases) page.

 ## Dataset
 - Benchmark dataset can be downloaded from here: